We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 Why on days when I did the opposite of what they recommended - sitting too long or being too active - would my pain feel slightly better?

-Why could someone have a perfectly normal MRI of their spine and be in immense pain, and someone else, whose MRI looked just like mine, be in no pain at all?
+Why could someone have a perfectly normal MRI of their spine and be in immense pain, and someone else, whose MRI looked just like mine, with a ruptured disc, be in no pain at all?

 These questions led me to pick up a copy of Healing Back Pain by Dr. John Sarno.
 My questions were finally answered.

-And when I learned that emotional turmoil, pressure I was putting on myself, low self-esteem, shame, etc. could cause physiological changes in my body, it was like a light switch went off.
-It dawned on me that my ruptured disc wasn’t causing my pain - it was my brain trying to protect me.
+From what?
+When I learned that the pressure I was putting on myself, perfectionism, and stress could cause physiological changes in my body, it was like a light bulb went off.

 In 2016, I felt a strong, dull pain in my shoulder as I was pursuing my favourite sport - rock climbing.
 I thought little of it, and returned to climbing a week or two later.
 But the pain returned, and I was encouraged to seek physical therapy.